Am0rphous/palm-tree/REDDIT.md

 has limited impact is still useful knowledge, as long as it is presented honestly.

-## Claims of real certainty in either
-## direction... are the real red flag.
+## Claims of real certainty in either direction... are the real red flag.

 Anyone asserting they know exactly how much this helps or hurts is overstating their understanding.

-## The modern tracking ecosystem is fragmented,
-## yet adaptive, and kind of oblique.
+## The modern tracking ecosystem is fragmented,yet adaptive, and kind of oblique.
 Even the organizations operating it do not fully understand emergent behavior across layers.